Indicator scorecard

 Hovering over latest score bar shows tooltip of latest score value\

-Responsive Behaviours
+Responsive Behaviors

 Indicator scorecard has different states, depending in the element or subcomponent